 A premium is an amount you pay for your private health insurance every month.
 It's the cost of getting insured and covered.
 The higher your premiums are, the more comprehensive your coverage will be.

-Let’s say you’ll get the Manulife FlexCare ComboPlus Starter plan.
-With this, you can get up to 70% discount on the first $750 for your prescription drugs.
+Let's say you'll get the Manulife FlexCare ComboPlus Starter plan.
+With this, you can get up to a 70% discount on the first $750 for your prescription drugs.
 But upgrade your plan to the ComboPlus Basic, and you get the same benefit plus 90% off on the next $4,972.

 If you take quite a lot of prescription drugs, a plan with a higher premium may be a better choice.
 You'll pay a little more every month, but it'll also give you more coverage for prescriptions.
 This then reduces your risks of paying exorbitant out-of-pocket costs for medications.